Blair2004/NexoPOS/crud.md

 #### Slots

 As the table should be multilingual, translated labels should be provided as a slot.
+Slot should be added as sub dom elements of the `<ns-crud/>` component.
+You therefore need to make sure that components is not a single tag ~~`<ns-crud/>`~~ but as a paired tags `<ns-crud></ns-crud>`.
 Here is the list of supported slot and their definition :

 | Slot | Definition | Example |